BBBBAface/Competition-scorer/README.md

 ------------------------------------------------------

-How to Use the Application
-Here’s a quick tour of how to use the Score Calculator.
+Here’s a quick tour of how to use the Competition Scorer.

-The Main Screen
 The main screen is split into two parts:
 Left Side: A list of all the submissions you've entered.
 Right Side: A form to add a new submission or view the details of a selected one.

-⚙️ Settings (The Most Important Part!)
 Before you start adding submissions, you should visit the settings.
 Go to File > Settings... in the top menu.
 Competition Name: Give your event a title.
 Enable Score Curve: This is a powerful feature.
 When checked, it finds the highest score in each category and scales it up to be the maximum possible score (e.g., 100).
 All other scores in that category are scaled up by the same percentage.
 This helps reward people who outperform others.
 Enable Custom Weights: Check this if you want some categories to be more important than others (e.g., "Taste" is 70% of the score and "Presentation" is 30%).
 If you don't check this, all categories will be weighted equally.
 Score Scale: The minimum and maximum raw score a judge can give (e.g., 1 to 100).

-Categories:
 Number of Categories: How many things you will be scoring.
 Category Name: The name of each scoring metric (e.g., "Combat," "Design," "Speed").
 Weight (%): If custom weights are enabled, enter the percentage for each category.
 They must all add up to 100!